 Higher prices were already happening across the board the last time the Disney Dining Plan was offered, and they’ve reached astronomical numbers now.
 In fact, over the last few months, we are already seeing Disney raise prices drastically on food and beverages throughout the parks.

-It’s possible we could even see more price hikes across all menus at Walt Disney World by the time the DDP actually comes back next year.
+It’s possible we could even see more price hikes across all menus at Walt Disney World later this year or next.

 Just over the past few months, we’ve seen another big increase on hundreds of food, drinks, and snacks throughout Disney World including Mickey Pretzels, Dole Whip, Churros, Soda, Popcorn, Ice Cream Bars, Alcoholic Drinks, and even Refillable Mugs.